grafana/grafonnet/docs/grafonnet/query/prometheus.md

-Accepted values for `value` are code, builder
+Accepted values for `value` are "code", "builder"

 ### fn withExemplar